jasync-sql/jasync-sql/README.markdown

 The main goal for this project is to implement simple, async, performant and reliable database drivers for PostgreSQL and MySQL in Scala.
 This is not supposed to be a JDBC replacement, these drivers aim to cover the common process of _send a statement, get a response_ that you usually see in applications out there.
-So it's unlikely there will be support for updating result sets live or things like that.
+So it's unlikely there will be support for updating result sets live or stuff like that.

 This project always returns [JodaTime](http://joda-time.sourceforge.net/) when dealing with date types and not the `java.util.Date` class.